* Water, 1 gallon per person per day minimum, 2 gallon minimum in summer.

 * Fire Extinguisher

-* First Aid Kit, ID card, with emergency phone number contact info
+* First Aid Kit, ID card, with emergency phone number contact info and medication allergy information.

 * Spare Key kept on your person